xmshi-trio/xiaoming.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2023* Shanghai Youth Science and Technology Rising Star Program (上海市青年科技启明星计划), 2023.

+# 💬 Invited Talks
+- *2024.04*, The Hong Kong Polytechnic University, A Brief Introduction of Medical Dialogue System.

 # 🔥 News
 - *2024.05*: &nbsp;🎉🎉 One paper ''Medical Dialogue System: A Survey of Categories, Methods, Evaluation and Challenges'' is accepted by ACL 2024 findings.